-Be sure that all flammable materials are stored in a temperature-controlled location.
-In addition, check that they are properly labeled.
+Be sure that employees store each substance in a location with stable temperatures under constant control.
+In addition, check that each one has correct, legible labels.
 Common flammable materials in lab workspaces are solvents or even cleaning materials with harsher or more abrasive ingredients.
 Keep all of these substances away from extreme heat, open flame or any other agent that may cause them to ignite.

 5. Toxic Materials

-This is a very popular symbol.
-You can also find it in most garages or workshops around the country.
+In addition to labs, you can find this in most garages or workshops around the country.
 Whenever you see this symbol, it means that nearby you’ll find toxic, lethal substances.
-They can harm you if ingested, inhaled, or even if they make direct contact with your skin.
+They can harm you if ingested, inhaled, or even if they make direct contact with skin.

-The harmful effects of each agent vary depending on what it is.
-It also depends where it makes contact and its concentration.
+Each agent’s toxicity varies depending on what it is.
+Also, it depends on precisely where it makes contact and its concentration.
 Naturally, you should always have the appropriate gear within reach when handling these substances.
 Whether it’s gloves, goggles or respirators, staff should always have the necessary PPE and have safety protocol memorized.

 6. Non-Ionizing Radiation

-Whenever you find this symbol on display, it’s an indication that non-ionizing radiation is present in the lab.
+Whenever you find this symbol on display, it’s an indication that the lab regularly utilizes non-ionizing radiation.
 Essentially, this includes ultraviolet light, infrared, microwave, and radio frequency.

 If any of these apply to your lab, be sure to have all sources properly marked.
 Biological safety cabinets, PPE and environmental controls can limit exposure.